 Pinterest ads WILL be a vital part of any sound Pinterest marketing strategy over the next year so it’s important that you begin to educate yourself about them now.

 Pinterest Ads: Our Best Tips for the DIY Pinterest Marketer

 Don’t Put Money into Broken Funnels

-Here at Simple Pin, we have been experimenting with using promoted pins to:
+Here at Simple Pin, we have been experimenting with using Pinterest ads to:

 But here’s something we’ve had to learn one lesson the hard way:

 Putting money into ads, whether they’re on Facebook, Instagram, or Pinterest, will not fix a broken funnel.